hoophq/docs/docs/tutorials/heroku.md

 ---
-sidebar_position: 4
+sidebar_position: 2
-slug: /installing-hoop-agent/heroku
+slug: /tutorials/heroku-quick-start
 ---

-import ConnectOnHoopButton from './../../src/components/ConnectOnHoopButton';
+# Heroku Quick Start

-# Heroku
+This guide shows how to interact with workloads and resources in the Heroku Platform.

-The requirements to run this quick start are:
+## Requirements

 1. Have a heroku account to run basic workloads
 2. Install the [heroku command line](https://devcenter.heroku.com/articles/heroku-cli#install-the-heroku-cli)
 3. [Install Hoop Command Line](../user-guides/index.md)

-## Quick Start
+---

 1. Login / Signup to Hoop